makeitlegit/ProperName/README.md

 Resources to overcome common name-related mistakes make by products and services.

-[definition.md](https://github.com/makeitlegit/propername/blob/main/definition.md) describes each part.
+[definition.md](https://github.com/makeitlegit/propername/blob/main/definition.md) describes each part of a common format that can match how names are typically used in products/services.
 From this, the plan is to:
 - create a data set for designers & devs to test their work (CSV, TXT, JSON)
 - formalize it into YAML so that products and services can read or write it

+[bestpractices.md](https://github.com/makeitlegit/propername/blob/main/bestpractices.md) are guidelines for designing, building, and maintaining systems that will best honor proper names.

 [resources.md](https://github.com/makeitlegit/propername/blob/main/resources.md) are links to additional tools that either help people with their own name issues, or help those creating products/services.

 [whyitmatters.md](https://github.com/makeitlegit/propername/blob/main/whyitmatters.md) is the reasoning behind making the effort to get people's names right.
-It's not a small thing to those who experience it, nor is it just poor etiquette.
+It's not a small thing to those who experience it, nor is it just poor etiquette...and it is painfully common for people to hear that their "[name is invalid](https://www.twitter.com/yournameisvalid)" by a product or service.
 We can do better.

 # ABOUT PROPER NAME